lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

   * You can provide python code after the tags. e.g. `input: glob("*.root")`
   * If a single file is input or output you are allowed to omit the brackets.

-{% challenge "Try to make a snakefile with at one single rule" %}
+{% challenge "Make a snakefile with one single rule" %}
-{% endchallenge %}

 To try out download: